gcallah/BookReviews/wilkinson.md

 109: "our drive to cooperate is a natural predisposition"

-115: "In other words, our capacity for good might not have developed without our capacity for evil."

-But "good" and "evil "are not biological concepts.

-123: "Any evolving male hominid who impregnated many female partners would obviously reap significant evolutionary benefit."
+Wilkinson writes, "Any evolving male hominid who impregnated many female partners would obviously reap significant evolutionary benefit."

-There is no benefit that accrues to the individual.

-Perhaps, like Elon Musk, I am proud of having sired many children.
+This is a dubiously phrased claim: the individual himself might feel a lot of pleasure in having sex with lots of partners, he will be long gone before he could see that he has a host of great-great-granchildren.
+This is why Richard Dawkins chose to focus on *The Selfish Gene*: it is the satyrs *genes* that "reap significant evolutionary benefit," and not the satyr himself.

-125: "In fact, sexual jealousy is a leading cause of homicide and spousal abuse."
+Wilkinson notes that, despite the urgings many feel to experience sexual variety, we also have strong feelings directing us towards monogamy.
+As he writes, "In fact, sexual jealousy is a leading cause of homicide and spousal abuse."

-Sex is not a merely private matter.
+The evidence on this matter is a strong refutation of one of the silliest ideas currently circulating in our culture, the claim that Sex is "merely a private matter."

-Sometimes Wilkinson falls into the trap of talking about evolution or nature as if these things were themselves agents, rather than just abstract aspects of the world of human experience.
+Sometimes Wilkinson falls into the error of talking about evolution or nature as if these things were themselves agents, rather than just abstract aspects of the world of experience.
 For instance, discussing the difficulty of having an infant with a large head pass through a woman's birth canal, he asks, "What was nature's solution?"

 But "nature", unless we embrace some form of pantheism, is not the sort of thing that can have problems that need to be solved.
-Why would it be a problem for "nature" if all hominids went extinct?
+Why would it be a problem for "nature" if all hominids went extinct because the females could not survive birth?

-To regard this as a problem that nature had to solve, is already to smuggle in the idea that there is an agent involved with goals.

-133: romantic love is not a western invention

-Free will

-"Another one of the most remarkable examples of emergence is how the mind emerges from the brain."

-But this is just an undefended assumption.
+In fact, it is estimated that roughly 99% of species that have ever existed are now extinct.
+If "nature" views this as a problem, apparently it does ot view it as much of a problem!
+To be fair, Wilkinson is hardly alone in mistakenly assigning agency to an abstract concept like nature: many professional biologists commit the same error.
+(Just search for "Nature solves this problem" to find examples.)

+Wilkinson devotes a chapter to examining whether science refutes the idea that we have free will.
+(Interestingly, the title of the chapter, "Free to Choose," is the title of a book by Milton and Rose Friedman, but he does not cite them.)
+In this discussion, he relies heavily on the concept of "emergence," which holds that a "higher" level of a physical system may have properties that could not be predicted from its lower level components.
+A simple example is the fact that the properties of water could not be deduced from the properties of hydrogen and oxygen studied in isolation: we could not predict water's wetness, flow, or surface tension if we only knew of the isolated atoms.
+Wilkinson quotes Nobel laurate Philip W. Anderson, who wrote:

+"At each level of complexity entirely new properties appear.
+Psychology is not applied biology, nor is biology applied chemistry.
+We can now see that the whole becomes not merely more, but very different from the sum of its parts."

+On this topic, Wilkinson writes, "Another one of the most remarkable examples of emergence is how the mind emerges from the brain."
+However, the idea that the mind "emerges" from the brain is just an undefended assumption.
+And it is quite unlike the emergence of the properties of water from the union of hydrogen and oxygen: in the case of water, we are looking at new physical properties emerging from the physical nature of the parts of water.
+But in the case of mind, what we have is something non-physical supposedly "emerging" from something physical.
+(This is why some materialists have been anxious to contend that consciousness is "an illusion," since they, to their credit, recognize the difficulty in positing that this metaphysical transformation could actually take place.)

 The Harvard law of animal behavior: "Under controlled experimental conditions of temperature, time, lighting, feeding, and training, the organism will behave as it damn well pleases."